vanessa-kang/tp/docs/DeveloperGuide.md

 `suList` will then be analysed to provide user with a list of suggested S/U modules to achieve a best Cap.

- Given below is an example usage scenario and how `SetSuBySemesterCommand` beahves at each step.
+ Given below is an example usage scenario and how `SetSuBySemesterCommand` behaves at each step.

 <div style="text-align:center">
     <img src="./images/DeveloperGuide/setSuBySemesterCommand_initialState.png"/>